physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## Data Processing

 Patient information includes available demographic and class information.
-To protect patient [privacy](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html), potential identifiers on ECG images were redacted, and all ages above 89 were aggregated into a single category and encoded as "90" for data shared as part of the Challenge.
+To protect patient [privacy](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html), potential identifiers on ECG images were redacted, and all ages above 89 years were aggregated into a single category and encoded as "90" for data shared as part of the Challenge.

 ## Loading the Data